I’ll split this into 2 bios for convenience: Music bio and Writing bio.

-I’m from Dublin, Ireland and began writing seriously in 2015 after I spent six months cycling through Europe and living on a Thai island.
-I used that life-affirming experience to shape the narrative and character arcs of my latest book A Heart Not Belonging (about self-love, learning to be free and brave and following your wildest dreams).
-Since 2015 I have written 11 complete manuscripts and hundreds of short stories.
-I self-published my debut novel TREOIR: CURSE ON THE ISLAND in 2021.
-I am currently querying literary agents.
+My writing became a serious endeavour in 2015 after I spent six months cycling through Europe and living in Thailand.
+I used that life-affirming experience to shape the narrative and character arcs of my latest book— ‘Cure Us’— about self-love, learning to be free and brave and leaving the ghosts of the past behind.
+I have written 11 complete manuscripts and many short stories, self-publishing a travel journal called In Fields of Nettles and my debut novel TREOIR: CURSE ON THE ISLAND in 2021.

-2015, during a summer biking from Dublin to Milan and living on the Thai island of Koh Chang, I wrote a blog that I turned into a travel memoire called in Fields of Nettles).
-While on Koh Chang, I began writing a story about a band travelling on a small aircraft that crashes and the fallout after the singer dies.
-I had no idea how to structure sentences properly, I vegeuly understood what an independent clause was, and my spelling was horrendous—I still struggle with whether it’s an ‘e’ or an ‘a’.
+2015, during a summer biking from Dublin to Milan, I wrote a blog that I turned into a travel memoir called in Fields of Nettles.
+While living on Koh Chang, Thailand, for three months, I began writing a story about a band travelling on a small aircraft that crashes and the fallout after the singer dies.
+I had no idea how to structure sentences properly; I vaguely understood what an independent clause was, and my spelling was horrendous—I still struggle with whether it’s an ‘e’ or an ‘a’.
 However, I am becoming a bit of a grammar-Nazi and a logophile.
-During my three months on the island, I began scribbling a first draft of The Truthers (called then, The Governor’s Daughter).
-It’s the story of an Irishman returning to America to help his son prove himself to a group of militant patriots who have found the runaway daughter of a corrupt governor.

-In 2019, after working without much enthusiasm at a job that I had lost my passion for, I was fired by an ego-maniac of an employer and fell into a depression.
+In 2019, after working without much enthusiasm at a job I had lost my passion for, I was fired by an ego maniac of an employer and fell into a depression.
 This turned out to be serendipitous.
-From the ashes of despair, a novel came: Treoir.
+From the ashes of despair, a novel came: ‘Treoir’.
 Around that time, I was having lucid dreams.
-I’m not usually one of those people who tries to interpret dreams, but this one in particular resonated with me.
-I was on an island helping kids escape from crazed people. it was simple but visceral and stayed with me all that day.
+I’m not usually one of those people who tries to interpret dreams, but this one, in particular, resonated with me.
+I was on an island helping kids escape from crazed people.
+It was simple but visceral and stayed with me all that day.
 I decided to write it down.
-That dream became the island setting for Treoir (Irish for Guardian), and the children became the subjects of the novel: Jonah, a genius with albinism, and the protagonist’s precarious niece, Quinn.
-I wrote the first draft of Treoir in about 6 weeks between May-June 2019 and, after several rewrites and months of intensive editing, I published it October 9th, 2020.
+That dream became the island setting for ‘Treoir‘ (Irish for Guardian), and the children became the subjects of the novel: Jonah, a genius with albinism, and the protagonist’s precocious niece, Quinn.
+I wrote the first draft of ‘Treoir’ in about 6 weeks, between May-June 2019, and after several rewrites and months of intensive editing, I self-published it on October 9th, 2020.

 GRAFT TO CRAFT

-After two rounds with beta readers, I started full-time editing Treoir around December 2019, and after months of intensive work, I had the first solid version by the end of May 2020.
-In the summer of 2020 I used the Covid lockdowns to perfect the novel, obsessing over every piece of syntax and line, reading the days work aloud and recording it, listening to it before bed, waking and listening again, correcting every comma, every clunky word, until I felt I was seeing a movie play in my head.
-Besides all that—while recording music in between—I was learning all about self-publishing.
+After another two rounds with beta readers, I went back to full-time editing ‘Treoir’, around December 2019, and after more months of intensive work, I had the first solid version of ‘Treoir: Curse on the Island’ by the end of May 2020.
+Then, during the summer of 2020, I used the Covid lockdowns to perfect the novel, obsessing over every piece of syntax, reading the day’s work aloud, recording it, listening to it before bed, waking and listening again, correcting every comma, every clunky word, until I felt I was seeing a movie play in my head.
+(Unfortunately, there are still gramatical errors in the published book.
+My apologies).

-I’m inspired by writers like Kevin Barry, Sally Rooney and Lucy Caldwell; Alex Garland, John Grisham and Chuck Palahniuk; John Steinbeck, Emily Brontë, Alexander Dumas, George Orwell and Jane Austin; Robert M. Pirsig, Jean-Paul Sartre and Salman Rushdie among many many others.
+I’m inspired by writers like John Steinbeck, Emily Brontë, Alexander Dumas, George Orwell, Jane Austin, Robert M. Pirsig and Salman Rushdie among many others.